Friedrich Merz

-Merz joined the Young Union in 1972 and is reputed to be a member of the Andean Pact, a powerful network formed by politically ambitious members of the Young Union in 1979 during a trip to the Andes.
-After finishing law school in 1985, he worked as a judge and corporate lawyer before entering full-time politics in 1989 when he was elected to the European Parliament.
+Merz was born in Brilon in the state of North Rhine-Westphalia in West Germany.
+He joined the Young Union in 1972.
+After finishing law school in 1985, Merz worked as a judge and corporate lawyer before entering full-time politics in 1989 when he was elected to the European Parliament.
+As a young politician in the 1970s and 1980s, Merz was a staunch supporter of anti-communism, the dominant political doctrine of West Germany and a core tenet of the CDU.
+He is seen as a representative of the traditional establishment conservative and pro-business wings of the CDU.
+His book Mehr Kapitalismus wagen (Venturing More Capitalism) advocates economic liberalism.
 After serving one term he was elected to the Bundestag, where he established himself as the leading financial policy expert in the CDU.
-He was elected chairman of the CDU/CSU group in the same year as Angela Merkel was elected chairwoman of the CDU, and at the time they were chief rivals for the leadership of the party.
+He was elected chairman of the CDU/CSU parliamentary group in 2000, the same year as Angela Merkel was elected chairwoman of the CDU, and at the time they were chief rivals for the leadership of the party, which led the opposition together with CSU.

-In 2002, he stepped down as leader of the opposition in favour of Merkel and gradually withdrew from politics, focusing on his legal career and leaving parliament entirely in 2009, until his return to parliament in 2021.
-In 2004 he became a senior counsel with Mayer Brown, where he has focused on mergers and acquisitions, banking and finance, and compliance.
-He has served on the boards of numerous companies.
+After the 2002 federal election, Merkel claimed the parliamentary group chairmanship for herself, while Merz was elected deputy parliamentary group leader.
+In December 2004, he resigned from this office, thereby giving up the years-long power struggle with Merkel and gradually withdrew from politics, focusing on his legal career and leaving parliament entirely in 2009, until his return to parliament in 2021.
+In 2004, he became a senior counsel at Mayer Brown, where he focused on mergers and acquisitions, banking and finance, and compliance.
+He has served on the boards of numerous companies, including BlackRock Germany.
+A corporate lawyer and reputed multimillionaire, Merz is also a licensed private pilot and owns two aeroplanes.
 In 2018, he announced his return to politics.
-He was elected CDU leader in 2022, having failed to win the position in two previous leadership elections in 2018, and then 2021.
+He was elected CDU leader in December 2021, assuming the office in January 2022.
+He had failed to win the position in two previous leadership elections in 2018, and January 2021.
+In September 2024, he became the Union's candidate for Chancellor of Germany ahead of the 2025 German federal election.
+The CDU/CSU subsequently reached an agreement to form a coalition with the SPD.
+Merz was elected chancellor on 6 May 2025, taking two rounds to clear, surprising many.

-As a young politician in the 1970s and 1980s, he was a staunch supporter of anti-communism, the dominant state doctrine of West Germany and a core tenet of the CDU.
-Merz has described himself as socially conservative and economically liberal, and is seen as a representative of the traditional establishment conservative and pro-business wings of the CDU.
-His book Mehr Kapitalismus wagen (Venturing More Capitalism) advocates economic liberalism.
-He has been chairman of the Atlantik-Brücke association which promotes German-American understanding and Atlanticism, and is a staunch supporter of the European Union and NATO, having described himself as "a truly convinced European, a convinced transatlanticist".
+As chancellor, he has taken steps to ensure fiscal responsibility and border security.
+An early issue that arose at the start of his chancellorship has been the designation of the AfD as extremist.
+In foreign policy, he is a staunch supporter of the European Union, NATO, and the liberal international order, having described himself as "truly European, a convinced Transatlanticist, and a German open to the world".
 Merz advocates a closer union and "an army for Europe".

-Merz is Catholic and of French Huguenot descent on his mother's side.
-His wife, Charlotte Merz, is a judge; they have three children.
-A corporate lawyer and reputed multimillionaire, he is also a licensed private pilot and owns two airplanes.

-Background and early life
+Prior to the second presidency of Donald Trump, he was frequently described as being "exceptionally pro-American", and was once the chairman of the Atlantik-Brücke association which promotes German-American friendship and Atlanticism.